24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Nestled on a peninsula along the Silver Coast, Peniche is a small fishing town situated about an hour north of the Portuguese capital.
 It’s the perfect choice for those looking for a more off-the-beaten-track destination amongst the usual day-trips departing Lisbon.

-You can get to Peniche by joining an organised tour, taking one of the comfortable, regular-scheduled coach services from Lisbon or, if you prefer to have flexibility on your visit, opt for driving up the coast instead.
+You can get to Peniche by joining an organized tour, taking one of the comfortable, regular-scheduled coach services from Lisbon, or, if you prefer to be flexible during your visit, driving up the coast instead.

-The main attractions in Peniche are within walking distance in and around the Old Town like the 16th-century São João Batista’s Fortress, Museu de Renda de Bilros, Cabo Carvoeiro and its uneven rock formations, as well as Berlengas Islands, a UNESCO’s World Biosphere Reserve.
+The main attractions in Peniche are within walking distance in and around the Old Town, such as the 16th-century São João Batista’s Fortress, Museu de Renda de Bilros, Cabo Carvoeiro and its uneven rock formations, and Berlengas Islands, a UNESCO World Biosphere Reserve.

-Baleal and Supertubos, Peniche’s main beaches, sit a few miles away on either side of the Old Town.
-Baleal is split between North and South beaches by a rugged headland, making the conditions on each beach completely different due to their unique geographic position with each facing opposite directions on the cape.
+Baleal and Supertubos, Peniche’s main beaches, are a few miles away on either side of the Old Town.
+Baleal is split between the North and South beaches by a rugged headland, and the conditions on each beach are completely different due to their unique geographic position, with each facing opposite directions on the cape.

-Supertubos is another long stretch of a sandy, preserved coast that hosts an elite surfing competition every year and it’s where you’ll find a greater choice of accommodation and amenities in town.
+Supertubos is another long stretch of a sandy, preserved coast that hosts an elite surfing competition every year.
+It’s also where you’ll find a greater choice of accommodation and amenities in town.

 By Kitti from Kitti Around the World

-The city is filled with historic sites, museums, botanic gardens, and unique activities which makes it a great place for a large variety of people.
+The city is filled with historic sites, museums, botanic gardens, and unique activities, making it a great place for a wide range of people.

-For a magnificent view over Funchal make sure to ride the Monte Cable Car.
-If you love botanical gardens, then you should visit Monte Palace Tropical Garden and Madeira Botanical Garden.
-After strolling through the gardens head over to the 18th Century Church of Our Lady of Monte.
+For a magnificent view over Funchal, ride the Monte Cable Car.
+If you love botanical gardens, visit Monte Palace Tropical Garden and Madeira Botanical Garden.
+After strolling through the gardens, head to the 18th century Church of Our Lady of Monte.

-The ultimate unique experience in Funchal that you should try out is the Toboggan Ride.
-You’ll be sat in a traditional wicker basket and be sliding down the steep streets of Funchal pushed by two runners in traditional costumes.
+The ultimate unique experience in Funchal is the Toboggan Ride.
+You’ll sit in a traditional wicker basket and slide down the steep streets, pushed by two runners in traditional costumes.

 Don’t forget to walk around Funchal’s Old Town and find the most colorful doors along with Rue de Santa Maria.
 For a relaxing evening, make sure to try Madeira’s sweet wine and have a stroll around the city’s beautiful waterfront.

-If you’re in Madeira for longer, you can hire a car and tour around the island that’s often referred to as the Hawaii of Europe.
-You can hike, swim in natural volcanic pools, take more cable car rides and see waterfalls around every new corner.
+If you’re in Madeira for longer, you can hire a car and tour around the island, often referred to as the Hawaii of Europe.
+You can hike, swim in natural volcanic pools, take more cable car rides, and see waterfalls around every new corner.

 Due to Madeira’s proximity to Africa, the summer months can be hot and dry.
 However, during spring and autumn, you can still enjoy mid-20’s temperatures and fewer tourists.